 Chronic fatigue syndrome, also called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), refers to long-standing severe and disabling fatigue without a proven physical or psychologic cause and without objective abnormalities found on physical examination or laboratory testing.

 Imaging tests provide a picture of the body’s interior—of the whole body or part of it.
 Imaging helps doctors diagnose a disorder, determine how severe the disorder is, and monitor people after the disorder is diagnosed.
 Most imaging tests are painless, relatively safe, and noninvasive (that is, they do not require an incision in the skin or the insertion of an instrument into the body).

-Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream Western medicine.
-The most commonly used IMH and CAM therapies involve using dietary supplements, which include medicinal herbs and nutraceuticals.
+Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM), which include healing approaches and therapies that historically have not been included in conventional, mainstream Western medicine.
+Dietary supplements include medicinal herbs and nutraceuticals (products derived from food sources that claim to provide health benefits).
 Because the use of dietary supplements is widespread, the United States government passed the Dietary Supplement Health and Education Act (DSHEA) in 1994.
 It defines a dietary supplement as any product (besides tobacco) that contains a vitamin, mineral, herb or other plant product, or amino acid and that is intended as a supplement to the normal diet.
 Certain hormones, such as dehydroepiandrosterone (DHEA) and melatonin, also are considered dietary supplements.